tests-always-included/wick/formulas/wick-infect/README.md

 * There are no parameters.

-This example is for a shell script that can run on the target machine after provisioning and configuration has been performed.
+This example is for a shell script that can run on the target machine after configuring has been performed.

     #!/bin/bash
     set -e